 The Most Beautiful Swimming Holes in Tonga(c) tongapocketguide.com

 Unique Swimming Spots in Tonga

 We don’t need to tell you about the amazing beaches to swim from in Tonga – there are plenty of those!
-However, if you’re looking for a unique swimming hole in Tonga, then we’ve put together some ideas we think you’ll love, from natural pools in limestone caves to stunning crystal clear freshwater springs.
+However, if you’re looking for a unique swimming hole, then we’ve put together some ideas we think you’ll love, from natural pools in limestone caves to stunning crystal-clear freshwater springs.
 Note that with no rivers in Tonga (just some creeks in ‘Eua and Niuatoputapu), freshwater swimming holes are pretty hard to come by, so that’s why the offering is a little limited.

-Before we dive into our favourite swimming holes, here’s just a few of Tonga’s amazing beaches that are ideal for swimming.
+Before we dive into our favourite swimming holes, here are just a few of Tonga’s amazing beaches that are ideal for swimming.

-Check out more beaches in the 10 Stunning Beaches in Tonga, as well as The Guide to Beaches on Tongatapu.
+Check out more beaches in the 20 Stunning Beaches in Tonga.

+The Most Beautiful Swimming Holes in Tonga(c) tongapocketguide.com